 Even the climatic region differs, the southern slopes receive heavy rainfall during winter and the northern is dry due to the rain shadow of the high peaks.
 During winter, the northern part receives heavy snowfall, whereas the southern remains cold.

-Although the Annapurna region cannot be compared with the other in terms of beauty, with the construction of roads the trekking trails of the Annapurna region have been shortening drastically.
+Although the Annapurna region cannot be compared with the others in terms of beauty, with the construction of roads the trekking trails of the Annapurna region have been shortening drastically.
 A week-long Ghorepani- Poonhil trek can be completed in just 3-4 days and a 3-week long round Annapurna circuit trek in just a week.

-This has helped locals to deal with their daily activities and the living standard has also changed due to easy accessibility with facilities and an easy approach to other day-to-day needs, due to the construction of motorable roads.
+This has helped locals to deal with their daily activities and the living standard has also changed due to easy accessibility to facilities and an easy approach to other day-to-day needs, due to the construction of motorable roads.

 Still, there is numerous emerging new trekking trail in the Annapurna Region and among them Mardi Himal Base Camp Trek is one of them, leading you to the base of Mt.
 Mardi Himal.